-- 410 34.0% for δ^2 H and 4.2% for δ^{18} O during warm than during cold temperature advection.
-The median and mode of the zonal flow lie in between the respective values of the cold and warm temperature advection distributions for all isotope variables.
-As already shown in previous studies (Uemura et al., 2008; Pfahl and Wernli, 2008; Steen-Larsen et al., 2014b; Benetti et al., 2015; Bonne et al., 2019; Thurnherr et al., 2020), d in the MBL is anti-correlated with the near-surface relative humidity.
-In the ACE measurements, d and h_s negatively correlate with a Pearson correlation of -0.73.
-During cold temperature advection, - 415 the atmosphere is undersaturated (low h_s), and during warm temperature advection close to saturation or oversaturated ($h_s \ge 100\%$, Fig. 7d).
+As already shown in previous studies (Uemura et al., 2008; Pfahl and Wernli, 2008; Steen-Larsen et al., 2014b; Benetti et al., 2015; Bonne et al., 2019; Thurnherr et al., 2020a), d in the MBL is anti-correlated with the near-surface relative humidity.
+In the ACE measurements, d and h_s negatively correlate, with a Pearson correlation of -0.73.
+During cold temperature advection, the atmosphere is undersaturated (low h_s), and during warm temperature advection it is close to saturation or oversaturated ($h_s \ge 100\%$, Fig. 7d).
 Therefore, contrasting atmosphere-ocean moisture fluxes, which can even be of opposite sign, can be associated with cold and warm temperature advection.
 The ACE measurements confirm the expected contrasts in the isotopic signature and the close link of d and h_s also in oversaturated conditions.

-420 b) COSMO{iso} simulations
+(b) COSMO{iso} simulations

-From the air-sea fluxes associated with the different temperature advection regimes, we expect the MBL to be strongly influenced by ocean evaporation during cold temperature advection whereas dew deposition on the ocean surface plays a major role in shaping the observed isotopic composition of water vapour during warm temperature advection.
-To better understand how the observed anomalies in the isotope signals form during cold and warm temperature advection, the isotopic composition as
+From the air-sea fluxes associated with the different temperature advection regimes, we expect the MBL to be strongly influenced by ocean evaporation during cold temperature advection, whereas dew deposition on the ocean surface plays a major role in shaping the observed isotopic composition of water vapour during warm temperature advection.
+To better understand how the observed anomalies in the isotope signals form during cold and warm temperature advection, the isotopic composition and other environmental variables are analysed along the ACE track using COSMO{iso} simulations.
+For 1 % of all 1-hourly measurement points of the ACE legs 1-3, the classification of cold and warm temperature ad-